ueco-jb/telegram-openapi-bot/README.md

 2. **OpenAI API Key**: Sign up on [OpenAI](https://beta.openai.com/signup/) to get your API key.

-3. Telegram user ID: In order to restrict bot to only one user, enter telegram user ID.
+3. **Telegram user ID**: In order to restrict bot to only one user, enter telegram user ID.
 To obtain your Telegram ID, you can start a chat with the `@get_id_bot` on Telegram, click on the START button at the bottom, and the bot will then send you a message containing your user ID.

-Once you have your API keys, enter the values to `config.yaml` file.
+Once you have your API keys, enter the values in `config.yaml` file.

 ## Running the Bot